slabban/slabban.github.io/index.md

 **Procurement Engineer**

-I initally began my journey at Innovative Billboards as a Procurment Engineer Intern, where I was tasked with locating and contacting vendors locally and overseas to form long term relationships and purchase a variety of mechanical and electrical products that were needed for the Billboard in a Box quarter scale prototype shown in the video above, ranging from steel tubes and acrylic panels all the way to a single phase step down transformer.
+I initally began my journey at Innovative Billboards as a Procurement Engineer Intern, where I was tasked with locating and contacting vendors locally and overseas to form long term relationships and purchase a variety of mechanical and electrical products that were needed for the Billboard in a Box quarter scale prototype shown in the video above, ranging from steel tubes and acrylic panels all the way to a single phase step down transformer.
 I quickly established myself in this role due to my ability to communicate clearly and concisely to my colleagues and suppliers while quickly mastering each product's properties and standards to guide the project towards economoic and robust solutions; essentially, I was responsible for every purchase that made the prototype successful and played a primary role in managing the logistics of delivering the prototype to Innovative Billboards' local facility.